Frequently Asked Questions

 The signature of a spouse or other co-owner would be required when a registration reads "AND", when a name is being added to the registration and/or the title, and it also might be required in other very case specific instances.

-You will need to exhibit proof of insurance to the treasurer.
-The proof of insurance must have: the name of the insurance company, the policy number, name of the vehicle owner, the effective and expiration date of the coverage, the year, make and VIN for the vehicle being renewed.
-You…
+You will need to exhibit proof of insurance to the Treasurer’s Office.
+The proof of insurance must have: the name of the insurance company, the policy number, name of the vehicle owner, the…

 In order to for the District Attorney's office to assist us in pursuing collection of insufficient checks, proof of identification is required at the time the check is accepted.